 Applicants should have achieved at least a 3.2 science and cumulative grade point average (GPA) on a 4.0 scale.
 The admission process is competitive, therefore a higher GPA results in improved chances for acceptance.
-A minimum MCAT score is required in the 50th percentile with no individual section below 35th percentile.
+A recommended MCAT score is required in the 50th percentile with no individual section below 35th percentile.
 The overall GPA and the interview are considered of utmost importance.
 We accept MCAT scores three years prior to matriculation.
 Prospective students are encouraged to prepare for the MCAT exam well in advance so that the scores will accurately reflect the individual’s academic preparedness.
 For full information regarding the MCAT exam or to register to take the exam, please visit the AAMC website.

 Do repeated courses factor into my GPA?